joinpursuit/AC_4_Web/units/fundamentals/lessons/arrays/arrays.md

 // newArr is ['dog', 'mouse']
 ```

-4. Write a functi4on that takes an array of numbers **and** a number as input, and returns a new array where each element is incremented by the number.
+4. Write a function that takes an array of numbers **and** a number as input, and returns a new array where each element is incremented by the number.

 ```js
 var arr = [2, 4, 6]